DoubleDrup/Autocad-Plugin-Templates/tutorial.md

 # Create your personal template for .NET
 Starting a new project can take up some unnecessary time.
 You pick your favorite template from the standard library and start coding, but you realize that you could be copying code from a previous project.
 A custom template could be a good idea.

 I noticed while creating AutoCAD plugins that the starting point of each project is always the same, and I was sometimes copying code from one project to the other.
 It took me some time to learn about project templates, but it definitely helps speeding up the start of my newest plugin.
 The other advantage is that you always have the same, if done correctly, clean base upon which you just extend to create your program.
 So a template makes the starts of your projects faster and more consistent to each other.

 This tutorial will focus on making an AutoCAD plugin template package, but whether you are here for the AutoCAD part or just want to understand the templates for .NET, following this tutorial will enable you to create complex templates using basic building blocks.

+### Prerequisites
+- A basic understanding of programming and using the terminal.
+This tutorial focusses on a C# AutoCAD plugin, but we will not be doing a lot of programming.
+- AutoCAD.
+Everything we will do also works for the trial version.
+- This tutorial uses Rider as a code editor, but feel free to use any IDE.
+You can even use a text editor with a terminal.

+## Basic Templates
+In the first part of this tutorial, we create a very basic yet powerful template.
+You will get to understand the template.json file and add your first files to the template.
+Finally, you create a package of your template to save it for yourself or share it with others and along the way you will pick up some tricks that help debugging with AutoCAD a lot more efficient.

 ### The backbone of a template
 There is one key element that all templates need: The `template.json` file.
 It contains all the configuration data for the implementation of your template.
 Once this file is added to a `.template.config` folder, .NET will be able to understand that the files and folders that are in the same folder as the .template.config folder belong to a template.
 Let's create an example template without using any code editor.

 [comment]: <> (tree signs: │ ├─── └───)
 ```
-AutocadTemplate
+Autocad.Template.Basic
 └───.template.config
     │   template.json
 ```

-1. Create a folder called `AutocadTemplate`.
+1. Create a folder called `Autocad.Template.Basic`.
 2. Add a `.template.config` folder to it.
 3. Add a `.text` file to it, open it and add the json styled text below.
-You can find [here](https://learn.microsoft.com/en-us/dotnet/core/tools/custom-templates) what all the items mean.
+Change it to your preferences (definitions [here](https://learn.microsoft.com/en-us/dotnet/core/tools/custom-templates)).
 Most of them do not need clarification, but we will explore the important once later on in this tutorial.
     ```json
     {
       "$schema": "http://json.schemastore.org/template",
       "author": "Luc van Dijk",
       "classifications": [ "Autocad", "Plugin" ],
-      "identity": "AutocadTemplate",
+      "identity": "AutocadTemplateBasic",
       "name": "Autocad Template",
       "shortName": "ac-temp",
-      "sourceName": "AutocadTemplate",
+      "sourceName": "Autocad.Template.Basic",
       "preferNameDirectory":true,
       "tags": {
         "language": "C#",